dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/commands/commands.ts">
-// Updated on: C78 (Add popOutCopilot command) import * as vscode from 'vscode';
+// Updated on: C78 (Change openParallelCopilot to trigger a command) import * as vscode from 'vscode';
 import { Services } from '../services/services';
 import { serverIPCs } from '@/client/views';